Sebastian Sim

-Biography

-Sebastian grew up with parents who were part of the pioneer generation of independent Singapore.
+Early life

+Sim studied at Hwa Chong Junior College and was awarded the Public Service Commission scholarship.
+However, he gave up his scholarship before finishing his A-level exams.

+Career

 Prior to being a writer, he took up a variety of occupations, including being a bartender, a prison officer in a maximum security prison, and a croupier in a casino.

 Literary Activities

-Sebastian first wrote wuxia (martial arts) novels in Chinese: his first series was The Heavenly Chef, written in 2004, and his second series, Tears of the Bat, was written in 2006.
+Sim first wrote wuxia (martial arts) novels in Chinese: his first series was The Heavenly Chef, written in 2004, and his second series, Tears of the Bat, was written in 2006.
+He wrote a third series in 2012.
 The novels were written under the pseudonym "Yuè Guān Míng" (岳观铭).

-Let's Give It Up For Gimme Lao! was Sebastian's first English novel.
+Let's Give It Up For Gimme Lao! was Sim's first English novel.
 It was a finalist for the 2015 Epigram Books Fiction Prize, shortlisted for the Popular Readers' Choice Awards 2016 - English (Adult) Books Category, and shortlisted for the Singapore Book Awards 2017 (Best Fiction Title).
 His second English novel, The Riot Act, won the 2017 Epigram Books Fiction Prize.
-His third novel, "And The Award Goes To Sally Bong!" won the 2021 edition of Epigram Books Fiction Prize.
+His third novel, "And The Award Goes To Sally Bong!" won the 2021 edition of Epigram Books Fiction Prize, shared with Boey Meihan's The Formidable Miss Cassidy.

-Works

-Sebastian Sim (2021).
-And The Award Goes to Sally Bong.
-Epigram Books.
-ISBN 978-981-4901-90-1.